bendy/SFExtras/README.md

-This repository holds formalizations of a variety of programming language topics in the style of Software Foundations
+This repository holds formalizations of a variety of programming language topics in the style of Software Foundations.

 To use, you'll need a copy of the latest version of [Software Foundations](https://softwarefoundations.cis.upenn.edu/).
 Once that is